Home| Search

 Introduction to This Page

 On this page I focus only on a group of Canadians---computer professionals.
-This includes:
+Examples include:

 • programmers